astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/suppressions/no-type-check.md

 ## `no_type_check` on classes isn't supported

-Similar to Pyright, Red Knot does not support `no_type_check` annotations on classes.
+Red Knot does not support `no_type_check` annotations on classes currently.
+The behaviour of `no_type_check` when applied to classes is [not fully specified currently](https://typing.readthedocs.io/en/latest/spec/directives.html#no-type-check), and applying the decorator to classes is not supported by Pyright and possibly other type checkers.

+A future improvement might be to emit a diagnostic if a `no_type_check` annotation is applied to a class.

 ```py
 from typing import no_type_check